bmbodj/COMP396/README.md

      [GraphSage + Bond as a Node feature]  (https://arxiv.org/abs/1706.02216) from Hamilton et Al.

 SMILES+LSTM:
-      [One hot encoding of SMILES fed to an LSTM] (NB: Currently doesn't work on GPU..
-Need to fix collate function)
+      [One hot encoding of SMILES fed to an LSTM] (NB: Currently doesn't work properly/generalize well with stagnant MAE))

 Meeting_Reports:
        COMP396 Meeting status reports in PDF format.